acceleratedscience/openad-website/main/handbook.md

 # OpenAD Handbook <!-- omit in toc -->

-!!! warning

-    Work in progress, this document is incomplete

 !!!
 Info

     This guide is meant for IBM consultants.
 General documentation can be [found here](/docs).